GC-DRI/r_data_analysis_2021/04_summarizing-data.md

     ##        <dbl>
     ## 1      0.618

-However, we had to isolate the genre from the rest of the data to calculate this number.
-You could imagine writing a program that goes through each genre one at a time and:
+However, we had to isolate the season from the rest of the data to calculate this number.
+You could imagine writing a program that goes through each season one at a time and:

-1.  `filter`s out the rows with just that genre
+1.  `filter`s out the rows with just that season
 2.  applies `summarize` to the rows

 Eventually, the program could combine all of the results back into a